Marijuana Card Telehealth Available

-It's the way to get your marijuana card online from home!
+It's the way to visit with a certifying doctor virtually and get your marijuana card online from home!

-Live marijuana telehealth appointments in states where allowed can be done without having to leave the house.
+Virtual MedCard Telehealth appointments can be done without having to leave the house.
 No travel, in person doctor office visit, or inconvenience.
 Your medical marijuana card will be issued after the doctors approval.
 It doesn’t get any more germ free than this!

 States where online medcard telemedicine doctor visits for first time patients and renewals are taking place.